S.717 - POWER Act115th Congress (2017-2018)

 |Committees:||Senate - Judiciary | House - Judiciary|

 |Latest Action:||09/04/2018 Became Public Law No: 115-237.
 (All Actions)|

 Here are the steps for Status of Legislation:

 - Passed House

 Summary: S.717 — 115th Congress (2017-2018)All Information (Except Text)

 Pro bono Work to Empower and Represent Act of 2018 or the POWER Act

-This bill requires each U.S. Attorney for each judicial district to lead at least one public event that promotes pro bono legal services as a critical way to: (1) empower survivors of domestic violence, dating violence, sexual assault, and stalking; and (2) engage citizens in assisting those survivors.
+(Sec.
+3) This bill requires the U.S. Attorney's office in each judicial district to conduct, at least annually, a public event to promote pro bono legal services for survivors of domestic violence, dating violence, sexual assault, and stalking.